Skip to content

 geo_countryequalsCN

-This means: the rule will trigger when a visit is both from China AND through a proxy.
+This means: the rule will trigger when a visit is both from China AND has proxy-like context.

 3. Choose an Action